TH0MSX/ProDesk600G3SFFSonoma/README.md

 Disclaimer: Please generate serial using iMacPro1,1 device name to recieve correct support for those OS versions (https://github.com/corpnewt/GenSMBIOS).

+I will try to support issues through the Issues section on Github.

 | Component | Model                                                  |
 |-----------|--------------------------------------------------------|